Meet in Person

 - The home and community based services (HCBS) on which people with disabilities rely to live and participate in their communities are especially at risk because they are optional and could be completely eliminated.

-- Tell your member of Congress to oppose this tax bill.
-It hurts people with disabilities and seniors and puts the future of Medicaid at risk.
+- Tell your member of Congress to oppose this tax bill and commit to voting against any cuts to Medicaid, Medicare or other programs.
+This bill hurts people with disabilities and seniors and puts the future of Medicaid at risk.

 Personal stories are the most effective form of advocacy.
 Talk about why is Medicaid important to you.